Hands up who’s taken an overnight flight in Economy?

 The wheels work very easily – though perhaps too easily.
 There is no form of wheel brakes for when you want the case to remain stationary as we discovered in the cab to the airport.
 This does mean it glides seamlessly along shiny airport floors, however…

-To construct and bring on board
+How to construct the BedBox and bring on board the plane

 It is fairly easy to construct, but of course, like any new product do practice at home before you go!